Air Power and the Reduction of the Colmar Pocket by Christopher Koontz

 Maxwell AFB, AL

-Potential visitors to the AFHRA are very strongly encouraged to contact the Agency to let us know when you plan to arrive and how long you plan to stay.
-We will attempt to accommodate all visitors, but security is tight and "drop-in" visitors may be denied entry, at least until the Agency staff can make the appropriate arrangements.
+Potential visitors to the AFHRA are encouraged to contact the Agency to let us know when you plan to arrive and how long you plan to stay.
+We will attempt to accommodate all visitors.
+Contact the Agency through email at AFHRA.NEWS@us.af.mil or call (334) 953-5697.

 The Air Force Historical Research Agency is charged with collecting and preserving copies of historical materials of archival significance.
 This means that all documentation in the collection is relevant to the history of the Air Force and is significant enough to warrant permanent preservation.
 Limited space makes it imperative that only documents of the greatest historical significance are included.
 Therefore, the following information is a useful guide when determining what to send to the AFHRA.